yingyonghui/CommPath/README.md

 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/pathPlot-compare.png" height=300, width=390>

-In the above line plot, the widths of lines between ***Upstream*** cluster and ***Receptor*** represent the overall interaction intensity between the upstream clusters and endothelial cells via the specific receptors, and the colors indicate the interaction intensity is upregulated (red) or downregulated (blue) in tumor tissues compared to that in normal tissues; the sizes and colors of dots in the ***Receptor*** column represent the average log2FC and -log10(*P*) of expression of receptors in endothelial cells compared to all other cells in tumor tissues; the lengths and colors of bars in the ***Pathway annotation*** column represent the mean difference and -log10(*P*) of pathway scores of endothelail cells in tumor tissues compared to that in normal tissues.
+In the above line plot, the widths of lines between ***Upstream*** cluster and ***Receptor*** represent the overall interaction intensity between the upstream clusters and endothelial cells via the specific receptors, and the colors indicate the interaction intensity is upregulated (red) or downregulated (blue) in tumor tissues (object.1) compared to that in normal tissues (object.2); the sizes and colors of dots in the ***Receptor*** column represent the average *log2FC* and *-log10(P)* of expression of receptors in endothelial cells compared to all other cells in tumor tissues; the lengths and colors of bars in the ***Pathway annotation*** column represent the mean difference and *-log10(P)* of pathway scores of endothelail cells in tumor tissues compared to that in normal tissues.

 ```
-# To compare the pathway mediated cell-cell communication flow for a specific cluster between 2 CommPath objects
+# To compare the pathway-mediated cell-cell communication chain for a specific cluster between 2 CommPath objects
 pdf('pathInterPlot-compare.pdf',height=6,width=14)
 pathInterPlot.compare(object.1 = tumor.obj,
 		object.2 = normal.obj,